Last Updated: July 22, 2025

 (Photo by Cooper Neill/Getty Images for MegaFest 2017)

 Throughout the mid-2000s, Fields appeared on television shows like "One on One," The Golden Palace," and "The Comeback."
-She appeared together with her former "The Facts of Life" co-star, Lisa Whelchel, on "Good Morning Texas" in 2007 in order to promote her appearance in "Issues: We've All Got "Em," in which Whelchel was introduced as a surprise guest.
+She appeared together with her former "The Facts of Life" co-star, Lisa Whelchel, on "Good Morning Texas" in 2007 in order to promote her appearance in "Issues: We've All Got 'Em," in which Whelchel was introduced as a surprise guest.

-After marrying her husband, Christopher Morgan, the couple have collaborated on a number of projects together.
+After marrying her husband, Christopher Morgan, the couple has collaborated on a number of projects together.
 In 2010, the two produced and directed a Christmas television special called "Holiday Love."
 A second episode of the show subsequently aired in 2011.

-In August of 2015, Bravo announced that Fields would be joining the cast of its reality television show, "The Real Housewives of Atlanta" for its eighth season.
+In August 2015, Bravo announced that Fields would be joining the cast of its reality television show, "The Real Housewives of Atlanta" for its eighth season.
 However, after one season, Fields announced in 2016 that she would not be returning to the show.
 Around the same time, she announced that she would be joining the cast as one of the celebrities on the 22nd season of "Dancing with the Stars."
 She was partnered with professional dancer Sasha Farber.
 She ultimately came in eighth place in the competition.

 In 2017, Fields landed the role of Theresa Newman in the Christian Film, "A Question of Faith."
 It marked Fields' first co-starring appearance in a film.